newjersey/navigator.business.nj.gov/content/src/archived-opportunities/the-federal-bonding.md

 industry:
   - All
 ---
 If you are considering hiring a person with high-risk factors such as a person with inconsistent work history or credit history, substance abusers, individuals on public assistance, or parolees.
 This unique job-placement tool provides employers with a no-cost, 6-month, up to $25,000, federal bond insuring employers against theft, forgery, larceny, or embezzlement for hiring hard-to-place job seekers.

+**Benefits:** Up to $25,000 federal bond insuring employers against theft, forgery, larceny, or embezzlement for a term of 6 months.

+**Eligibility:** Business must be registered in New Jersey.